Updated: December 1, 2021

 - Update Your Information

-Forms received after the initial September 30 deadline, and by December 31, are subject to a $500/month penalty which is deducted from the producer's AgriStability benefit.
-After December 31, participants are not eligible to receive benefits for the 2019 program year.
+Forms received after the initial September 30 deadline, and by December 31, are subject to a $500 per month penalty, which is deducted from the producer’s AgriStability benefit.
+If the producer does not receive an AgriStability benefit, no penalty is applied.
+After December 31, participants are not eligible to receive benefits for the 2020 program year.
 Completing AgriStability program forms each year helps build a farm’s financial profile.
-If a producer does not file annually, there are gaps in the information needed to build the reference margin and this will cause delays when processing future program forms.
+If a producer does not file annually, there are gaps in the information needed to build the reference margin and will cause delays when processing future program forms.

 Individual producers (sole proprietors) must submit their income and expense (tax) information, provided on the T1163 form, to the Canada Revenue Agency (CRA).
 CRA then shares this information with SCIC.
 An individual producer’s supplemental information (inventories, receivables/deferrals, payables, and purchased inputs) is submitted directly to SCIC.
 Corporations and co-operatives submit all AgriStability program forms directly to SCIC.

-Program forms can be submitted by fax, mail or email, or dropped off in person at any SCIC customer service office.
+Program forms can be submitted by fax, mail, email, or dropped off in person at any SCIC customer service office.
 You can also choose to use our web-based application, AgConnect, to enter your program information online and streamline your form submission.
 AgConnect is an easy-to-use, secure platform.

 - Access your AgriStability information in one place